Type Definition skia_safe::gpu::DirectContext

 pub fn characterize(&self) -> Option<SurfaceCharacterization>

-that can be used to perform GPU back-end
+Initializes SurfaceCharacterization that can be used to perform GPU back-end

 processing in a separate thread.
 Typically this is used to divide drawing

-into multiple tiles. crate::DeferredDisplayListRecorder
+into multiple tiles. crate::DeferredDisplayListRecorder records the drawing commands

 for each tile.

-supports characterization. raster surface returns false
+Return true if Surface supports characterization. raster surface returns false.

-- properties for parallel drawing Returns:true
+characterization- properties for parallel drawing Returns:trueif supported

 sourcepub fn draw_display_list_with_offset(